Skip to main content

 How Hormonal Shifts Affect Cognitive Function?

 The transition through menopause, characterized by a significant reduction in ovarian hormone production, serves as a natural experiment illustrating the brain’s reliance on estradiol.
-Many women report changes in during this period, including difficulties with verbal memory, processing speed, and executive functions.
+Many women report changes in cognitive function during this period, including difficulties with verbal memory, processing speed, and executive functions.
 These subjective experiences are often corroborated by objective cognitive assessments.

-The relationship between hormonal status and is not always straightforward.
+The relationship between hormonal status and cognitive performance is not always straightforward.
 Individual variability in genetic predispositions, lifestyle factors, and the timing of hormonal changes all contribute to a diverse range of experiences.
 However, the consistent observation of cognitive alterations coinciding with hormonal shifts underscores the importance of estradiol in maintaining brain vitality across the lifespan.

 Intermediate